Pseud0-space/Gserp/README.md

 - `scraper`: For parsing HTML

 These dependencies are specified in the `Cargo.toml` file and will be automatically downloaded and installed when you build the project.
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.